-At the SDG Summit in September 2023, countries reaffirmed the need to build peaceful, just and inclusive societies that provide equal access to justice for all and that are based on respect for human rights, on effective rule of law and good governance at all levels and on transparent, effective and accountable institutions26.
-The Political Declaration recognized that efforts to prevent and resolve conflicts and foster peaceful, just and inclusive societies have often been fragmented and insufficient27.
-It further emphasized the need to continue to integrate the SDGs into national policy frameworks and develop national plans for transformative and accelerated action, and make implementing the 2030 Agenda and achieving the SDGs a central focus in national planning and oversight mechanisms28.
-The Political Declaration also emphasized the need for strong action to bridge the digital divides and spread the benefits of digitalization, as well as to ensure that human rights are protected both online and offline29.
+At the SDG Summit in September 2023, countries reaffirmed the need to build peaceful, just and inclusive societies that provide equal access to justice for all and that are based on respect for human rights, on effective rule of law and good governance at all levels and on transparent, effective and accountable institutions25.
+The Political Declaration recognized that efforts to prevent and resolve conflicts and foster peaceful, just and inclusive societies have often been fragmented and insufficient26.
+It further emphasized the need to continue to integrate the SDGs into national policy frameworks and develop national plans for transformative and accelerated action, and make implementing the 2030 Agenda and achieving the SDGs a central focus in national planning and oversight mechanisms27.
+The Political Declaration also emphasized the need for strong action to bridge the digital divides and spread the benefits of digitalization, as well as to ensure that human rights must be protected both online and offline28.

 A significant feature of the 2030 Agenda is the interlinkages among the SDGs, which must inform policy decisions.
 Lack of progress on Goal 16 affects the achievement of all the other SDGs, as peace, good governance and effective institutions, access to justice as well as freedom from fear and violence, are critical enablers of sustainable development.
-Governance has been identified as "an essential lever of the systematic transformations needed to achieve all 17 Sustainable Development Goals (SDGs)", as highlighted in the Global Sustainable Development Report (GSDR) 202330, among others.
-Discussions at the 2021 SDG 16 Conference and in many other forums, as well as the United Nations Secretary General's Our Common Agenda Report, have indicated the overwhelming need for renewed social contracts between people and their governments, anchored in human rights, which help to build trust in governance and reinforce its legitimacy.
+Governance has been identified as "an essential lever of the systematic transformations needed to achieve all 17 Sustainable Development Goals (SDGs)", as highlighted in the Global Sustainable Development Report (GSDR) 202329, among others.
+Discussions at the 2021 SDG 16 Conference and in many other forums, as well as the United Nations Secretary General's Our Common Agenda Report, have indicated the